Fr\'echet random forests for metric space valued regression with non euclidean predictors: Fr echet Trees

-Recently, many methods have been developed with the Fréchet average as the main concept.
-This cumbersome notion has made it possible to perform PCA for longitudinal data on Riemanian manifolds \cite{dai2018modeling}, to analyze ensemble of complex objects with their shape, such as ECG curves \cite{bigot2013} or phylogenetic trees \cite{10.1093/biomet/asx047}.
-More lately, new innovative regression methods have emerged to explain a metric space valued output variable with Euclidean predictors \cite{petersen2019frechet}.
-The two methods proposed in this paper allow regression between predictors in different metric spaces and a metric space valued output.
+The notions of mean and variance are central to the construction of regression trees \citep{cart93}.
+We introduce in this section the notions of Fréchet empirical mean and Fréchet empirical variance \citep{frechet1948elements}, which are the natural generalization of mean and variance in metric spaces.The use of the Fr\'echet mean has now become a standard tool for statistical inference from manifold-valued data.
+For example, it is the key notion allowing to perform PCA for non-Euclidean data such as functional data on Riemannian manifolds (see e.g. \cite{dai2018modeling}, \cite{1318725}, \cite{10.1007/978-3-642-15567-3_4}) or histograms \citep{cazelles:hal-01581699}, and to analyze ensemble of complex objects with their shapes, such as ECG curves \citep{bigot2013} or phylogenetic trees \citep{10.1093/biomet/asx047}.
+The methods proposed in this paper allow to perform nonparametric regression between predictors taking their values in different metric spaces and a metric space valued output.

-In the following sections, we first precisely present the Fréchet tree predictor (Section~\ref{sec:frechet-trees}) before introducing Fréchet random forests (Section~\ref{sec:frechet-random-forests}).
-Section~\ref{sec:regression-on-the-shape} is dedicated to a particular problem of regression on shape of curves, while simulations according to this particular case are presented in Section~\ref{sec:simulations}.
-An application of the Fréchet random forests method on real data is presented in Section~\ref{sec:sec}.
-Finally, interest and potential limitations of the proposed method are discussed in Section~\ref{sec:discussion}.